snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 >"belong" to it.

 The idea is that you should be able to send JSON formated logs to Amazon Kinesis and use the Apache Spark Stream Kinesis integration to process each of the events.
 For example, below is an "input" example of a raw log that we will be sending to Kinesis.
-If everything runs as expected, you will find "output" similar to DyanmoDB table below after running this example project.
+If everything runs as expected, you will find "output" similar to the DyanmoDB table below after running this  project.

 __Input: Example of a raw events encoded in JSON with ISO 8601 Date format__